peterdevpl/peterdevpl.github.io/_posts/2019-01-11-picking-a-php-tool-to-generate-pdfs.markdown

 For Chrome, consider using [Browserless](https://www.browserless.io/).
 You can choose between a free Docker image with pre-configured Chrome with dependencies, or a paid SaaS platform to convert your HTMLs to PDF.
 With the Docker image, it is really easy to [send HTML and receive PDF via HTTP](https://docs.browserless.io/docs/pdf.html).

 You can also try the [Chrome PHP](https://github.com/chrome-php/chrome) library which connects to the Chrome executable and gives you full control over printing the PDF, like setting headers and footers.
-Another common way to deal with Chrome is via [Puppeteer](https://pptr.dev/).
+Another common way to deal with Chrome is via [Puppeteer](https://pptr.dev/) or overlays which offer additional printing functions: [Paged.js](https://www.pagedjs.org/) and [Vivliostyle](https://vivliostyle.org/).

 ## Conclusion